Foundation Year (Year 0)

 - Introduction to Mechatronics

 Year 2 will build on the topics and themes of year 1 to introduce a number of additional topics designed to give you a deeper view of the techniques and principles of engineering used within electronic and computer systems.
 It will cover the theory and practice of designing signals, systems and communications.
 You will have the chance to build electronic systems to consolidate theoretical work through development of hardware projects.
 The application of mathematics to the design of control systems will give you insight into the positioning and manipulation of automated machinery.
 You will learn how electronic and computer systems must be developed mindful of the needs of the cyber threat.
-Research skills and project management options will be available.
-Research skills and project management options will be available.
+Research skills and project management options will also be covered.
 You will also undertake extensive project work to consolidate your learning by developing systems to solve real-life problems.

 - Analog and Digital Electronics 2